 Ron Jantz, PE

-Ron received his Bachelor of Architectural Engineering from Oklahoma State University and is a licensed professional engineer in five states.
-His project engineering experience includes…View Profile
+Ron received his Bachelor of Architectural Engineering from Oklahoma State University and is a licensed Professional Engineer in Arkansas, Louisiana, Michigan, Oklahoma and Texas.
+His…View Profile

 noun: lifer; plural noun: lifers